redhat-performance/jetpack/README.md

    b) overcloud plugin to install overcloud

 # Usage
 1) User has to either provide instackenv file by setting below ansible variable
 instackenv_file: "~/instackenv.json"
 or provide cloud details i.e cloud name and lab type to download the instackenv file.
 cloud_name: "cloud05"
 lab_type: "alias"
-note: undercloud host should be added in the instackenv as first node if the user is manually adding this file.
+**Note:** undercloud host should be added in the instackenv as first node if the user is manually adding this file.

 2) run the playbook
 ansible-playbook main.yml
-note: user shouldn't provide any inventory file as playbooks will internally prepare the inventory.
+**Note:** user shouldn't provide any inventory file as playbooks will internally prepare the inventory.

 # Advanced usage
 User can use tags for running specific playbooks.
 For example,
-1) to skip undercloud setup run ansible-playbook --skip-tags setup_undercloud,undercloud main.yml
+1) to skip undercloud setup run
+   ansible-playbook --skip-tags setup_undercloud,undercloud main.yml
 2) to run only overcloud
    ansible-playbook main.yml --tags overcloud